2020 Sonata Implements a Third-Generation Vehicle Platform Featuring Hot-Stamped Steel

 Hyundai Motor announced that it has implemented its third-generation vehicle platform to the new generation Sonata.
 The new generation Sonata offers reduced weight and improved fuel efficiency while also achieving stronger durability with the new platform.
 The platform builds on the former platform’s core advantages, enabling a stable design with a lower center of gravity.
 The third-generation platform also allows Hyundai to implement sporty and stylish design elements to the new Sonata.

-The platform also delivers a significant improvement in collision safety through the adoption of a multi-load path structure, ‘Hot Stamping,’ and super-high tensile steel plate.
+The platform also delivers a significant improvement in collision safety through the adoption of a multi-load path structure, ‘Hot Stamping,’ and Advanced High-Strength Steel.

-The sophisticated multi-load path structure increases the energy absorbed by the vehicle in a collision, improving safety with minimization of collision impact into the passenger cabin.
+The sophisticated multi-load path structure increases the energy absorbed by the vehicle in a collision, improving safety with minimization of collision impact into the passenger cabin, thereby improving vehicle safety.

 The all-new Sonata equipped with the new platform is also expected to improve power and driving performance.
 It has been developed for possible application of Hyundai’s next-generation engine called the Smartstream Powertrain.